NXAN2901/Algorithms-Study/algorithm/data-structures/Array-LinkedList.md

 Which are used more: arrays or lists?
 Obviously, it depends on the use case. <b> But arrays see a lot of use because they allow <i>"Random Access"</i> </b>

 ```
 There are two different types of access: Random Access and Sequential Access.
 Sequential Access means reading the elements one by one, starting at the first element.
+Random Access means you can jump directly to the specific element.
 ```

 Linked lists can only do sequential access.
 If you want to read the 10th element of a linked list, you have to read the first 9 elements and follow the links to the 10th element.